-- 5. Amendment to Section 101.01 of the Plan.
-Section 101.01 entitled "CONFORMANCE WITH STATE OF IDAHO URBAN RENEWAL LAW OF 1965, AS AMENDED" is amended by adding new paragraphs to the end of the existing language as follows: - d.
+5. Amendment to Section 101.01 of the Plan.
+Section 101.01 entitled "CONFORMANCE WITH STATE OF IDAHO URBAN RENEWAL LAW OF 1965, AS AMENDED" is amended by adding new paragraphs to the end of the existing language as follows:

+- d.
 Subsequent to adoption of this Plan in 2001, in late 2018, the Agency retained a third-party consultant to review approximately 14 acres of land adjacent and contiguous to the Project Area for an eligibility determination for an urban renewal project.
-The area reviewed included (1) land contiguous to the northern boundary of the Westside District Project Area and generally bounded by 9th Street to the west, 8th Street to Franklin Street to the east, State Street to the south, and Washington Street to the north (the "East Node"); and (2) land contiguous to the northern boundary of the Westside District Project Area and generally bounded by 13th Street to the west, 10th Street to the east, Washington Street to the south, and Franklin Street to the north, with the extension of an adjacent block to the south that is bounded by 11th Street to the west, 10th Street to the east, State Street to the south, and Washington Street to the north (the "West Node"). - e.
+The area reviewed included (1) land contiguous to the northern boundary of the Westside District Project Area and generally bounded by 9th Street to the west, 8th Street to Franklin Street to the east, State Street to the south, and Washington Street to the north (the "East Node"); and (2) land contiguous to the northern boundary of the Westside District Project Area and generally bounded by 13th Street to the west, 10th Street to the east, State Street to the south, and Franklin Street to the north, with the extension of an adjacent block to the south that is bounded by 11th Street to the north (the "West Node"). - e.
 The additional area to be added to the Project Area was reviewed and determined to be a deteriorated area and/or a deteriorating area under the Law and the Act and, therefore, eligible for inclusion into the existing revenue allocation area pursuant to the Westside Downtown Urban Renewal Area Amendment Eligibility Report, prepared by SB Friedman, dated May 8, 2019 (the "Eligibility Report").
 The Eligibility Report was submitted to the Agency, which by adoption of Resolution No. 1599 on May 13, 2019, found the additional area to be eligible and authorized the transmission of the Eligibility Report and Resolution to the City Council, together with the Agency's recommendation that the area be designated as appropriate for an urban renewal project, and seeking direction from the City Council to proceed with an urban renewal plan amendment.
 The City Council by adoption of Resolution No. RES-229-19 on June 4, 2019, found the area under consideration to be a deteriorating area or a deteriorated area in the City, as defined by the Law and the Act, and authorized preparation of a plan amendment.
 The 14 acres being added to the Project Area hereby create the "Amended Project Area" as further described and shown in Attachments 1, 1A, 2, and 2A.

-f.
+- f.
 This First Amendment to the Plan (the "First Amendment") was prepared and submitted to the Agency for its review and approval.
-The Agency approved the First Amendment by the adoption of Agency Resolution No. [] on [, 2020] and submitted the First Amendment to the City Council with its recommendation for adoption.
+The Agency approved the First Amendment by the adoption of Agency Resolution No. [] on [, 2020] and submitted the First Amendment to the City Council with its recommendation for adoption. - g.

-- g.
 In accordance with the Law, this First Amendment was submitted to the Planning and Zoning Commission of the City.
-After consideration of the First Amendment, the Commission reported to the City Council, by Resolution, finding that this First Amendment is in conformity with the City's Comprehensive Plan, and as subsequently as amended. - 6.
-Amendment to Section 102 of the Plan.
+After consideration of the First Amendment, the Commission reported to the City Council, by Resolution, finding that this First Amendment is in conformity with the City's Comprehensive Plan, and as subsequently as amended. - h.
+Pursuant to the Law and Act, the City Council having published due notice thereof, held a public hearing on the First Amendment.
+Notice of the hearing was duly published in the Idaho Statesman, a newspaper having general circulation in the City.
+The City Council adopted the First Amendment on , 2020, by Ordinance No. .

+6. Amendment to Section 102 of the Plan.
 Section 102 is amended by adding new paragraphs following the last paragraph as follows: